GuideNepalInvestingNEPSERight SharesPersonal Finance

 The consequence was textbook capital misallocation.
 EPS fell because earnings were the same but share count was 4× higher.
 ROE fell because equity was 4× higher with no immediate income to match.
 Share prices fell across the sector as buyers worked out that the new capital was not earning its keep.

-A concrete case.
-Narayani Development Bank pre-rights price was Rs 1,336.65; after the book-closure adjustment, the NEPSE-adjusted price fell to Rs 718.33 — a 46% nominal drop.
-The TERP math explains some of that, but the longer-term drift was real: shareholders who did not exit on time saw the post-adjusted price drift down further as the bank struggled to deploy the new capital.
+One concrete case.
+Narayani Development Bank pre-rights price was Rs 1,336.65; after the book-closure adjustment, the NEPSE-adjusted price fell to Rs 718.33, a 46% nominal drop.
+TERP math explains some of that, but the longer-term drift was real: shareholders who did not exit on time saw the post-adjusted price drift down further as the bank struggled to deploy the new capital.

 The takeaway is not "right shares are bad."
 It is: right shares from a company with no clear use for the cash are a slow leak in your portfolio.
 Read the rights-issue prospectus before you write the cheque.
 If the use-of-proceeds section is vague ("for general business purposes, working capital and other expansion"), be sceptical.
 If it is specific ("Rs X Arba to fund Phase 2 of project Y, expected commercial operation date Z"), the math is cleaner.